josh-egan/tech.joshegan.com/public/posts/yr2017/details-on-tdd.md

 Some tips for making npm scripts work well:
 - Use escaped double quotes around file blobs to ensure that they work on Mac, PC, and Linux.
+- How to get rid of the ~20 lines of error output that npm pukes out after a failed script?
+    - Use the `--silent` flag from the command line, e.g. `npm test --silent`.
+    - Add `loglevel=silent` to your `.npmrc` to set the log level to silent for every npm process.
     - Use `|| true` at the end of your test script to prevent npm from puking all of the error output at the end of a failed test.
     - Make sure *not* to use `|| true` if your test script is going to be run in a tool like TeamCity where a failure needs to be meaningful.

 ```json
 {